frieduellister/frieduellister.github.io/pages/oslo-penguin-cup/oslo-penguin-cup-2025.md

 ### Sunday from 09:00:

+**All fencers must be present 30 minutes before the start of each tournament**
 - 09:00 Open Sabre and Women's Sabre
 - 12:00 Open Rapier
 - 12:30 All sunday finals